-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All children will have access to quality first teaching from a qualified teacher.
-Clear formats of planning in place linked to Singapore Maths, White Rose Maths, Read Write Inc Phonics and Cornerstones schemes of work.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ů All children will have access to quality first teaching from a qualified teacher.
+Clear formats of planning in place linked to Power Maths, Read Write Inc Phonics, whole class reading, Write Stuff and wider curriculum schemes of work.
 Clearly differentiated planning ensures all children's needs are met.
 Imaginative and innovative curriculum planning to engage all learners.
+Carefully mapped curriculum progression support differentiated planning.
 The whole school uses a dyslexia friendly approach to teaching and learning.
 All children are given feedback on their learning, with guidance on how to move their learning forward.
 A range of resources are available for all children to access.
 Teachers display learning methods and relevant learning points on working walls.
 Clear success criteria and examples of expectations.
 Alternative ways of recording information are used.
 A range of teaching styles are used to engage all learners.
-Children use 'toolkits' to help them with their writing.
-Word mats and times table mats available for Staff work closely together to ensure pupils with additional needs get targeted support.
-Children will be placed on a provision map, showing where extra support is needed and what the outcomes of this are.
-Children placed in small groups for phonics if needed following Read, write inc screening.
+Word mats and times table mats available for children to use.
+Staff work closely together to ensure pupils with additional needs get targeted support.
+Children will be placed on a provision map, showing where extra support is in place and what the outcomes of this are.
+Children placed in small groups for phonics if needed following Read, Write Inc screening.
 Fresh start literacy interventions for Year 5 and 6 based on screening.
 Coloured screens/laminates/pens/paper available for children to use.
+A range of dyslexia friendly books available in the library.
 Some children will access additional intervention groups for literacy and numeracy.
-ICT programmes to support learning.
-Reading function in the test element of Accelerated reader for some children.
+ICT programmes such as Nessy and Clicker to support learning.
+Reading function available to read the test element of Accelerated reader for some children.
 Dyslexia/memory groups.
-Rapid response sessions with a teacher or Teaching assistant to pick up misconceptions.
-Children will have in place an Individual Provision Plan (IPP) with targets alongside a One Page Profile.
-This will be shared with parents/carers at least 3 times a year.
-ASD and Dyslexia champions to provide ASD and Dyslexia champions to provide strategies and support.
+Reasonable adjustments made to ensure individual access to all areas of learning and curriculum.
+Rapid response sessions with a teacher or ASD and Dyslexia champions to provide strategies and support.
+Bespoke packages of learning and support in place for pupils with high needs.
+TEACCH trays.
 Advice and support from outside agencies in developing targeted individual support.
-Mount Charles has an Area Resource Base (ARB) unit which also provides supportive ideas and strategies to staff to ensure all children can access the curriculum.
 Children from the ARB link into their mainstream classes for certain curriculum activities.